AltspaceVR/AltspaceSDK-wiki/Transitioning.md

 0.2.0 renderer.
 The new renderer will soon become the default for AltspaceVR apps.

-## Instantiating the renderer

-Regardless of which version you are using, you should be instantiating the renderer via the `altspace.getThreeJSRenderer()` method.
-At the time of this writing (Sept 9th), the `getThreeJSRenderer` method returns renderer 0.1.0 by default, if you do not specify a version.
-However, it is recommended that you explicitly specify a version because the default _will_ change in the coming weeks.
-Simply use an options argument to specify a version:

-    altspace.getThreeJSRenderer({version: '0.2.0'});

 ## What's new in 0.2.0

 Renderer 0.1.0 restricted you to OBJ/MTL files, which you _had_ to load through